ronkok/Hurmet/test/TeX to Calc test.md

 This document is written to test Hurmet’s conversion from TeX to Hurmet calculation format.
 Copy it and invoke Ctrl+Shift+v.
+Hurmet will paste, not the TeX, but the equivalent Hurmet calculation script.

 $\sqrt{f_c'} = 3000 \text{psi} = 3 \mathrm{ksi} = \Gamma(\hat{\theta}) = \sin \alpha = \cos(y)$